© limco72 - stock.adobe.com

 Since the coils are independent of one another, some spots in a wrapped spring mattress may age faster than others.
 For example, if you sleep on one side of the bed, the springs that usually support your body could lose some of their tension and supportive capabilities over time.
 The timeframe for this aging depends on the quality of the spring.

 There is a method to avoid having some spots in your bed sag.
 You can rotate your mattress so that the springs age evenly.
 Since coils on a wrapped spring mattress are symmetrical, you can also flip the mattress over.
 Other factors, including the density of the springs and the number of coils inside the bed, can also affect lifespan.

 The fabric wrapping that contains the springs also matters.
 If a spring breaks out of the wrap because of low-quality fabric, it could push up through the padding or fall out of place and not provide any support whatsoever.
 For this reason, quality fabric is vital for the longevity of an individually wrapped spring mattress.

 Coil mattresses are practical in some respects.
 However, you can also obtain products that provide a similar design but offer extra features.

 For example, some hybrid mattresses have a coil or innerspring designs, but they combine them with a softer memory foam tops that offer additional body contouring support.
 A lot of hybrid mattresses come at a similar price point to regular coil mattresses, so shoppers may not need to pay that much more to get the extra features.

 Price Range for Coil Mattresses

-Some high-end pocket coil mattress models can cost more than $2,000.
+Some high-end hybrid coil mattress models can cost more than $2,000.
 The features that make these options more expensive include premium materials for the coils or a surface with memory foam or other premium material.